paramraghavan/sparksql-awsglue/README.md

 -  Explain Plan/Query Execution Plan - The best way to make sure everything has run as expected is to look at the execution plan.
-You can see in the following execution plan the keywords InMemoryTableScan and InMemoryRelation which indicate that we are working on a cached DataFrame. dataframe_object.exaplain()
+You can see in the following execution plan the keywords InMemoryTableScan and InMemoryRelation which indicate that we are working on a cached DataFrame. dataframe_object.explain()

 # Interactive Jupyter Notebook
 Under aws-glue there are 2 ipynb files.